MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 ## Thank You

-Thanks so much to Julie Cord, co-owner of [Blue Mouth Promotions](http://bluemouthpromotions.com).
+Thanks so much to Julie Cord, co-founder of [Blue Mouth Promotions](http://bluemouthpromotions.com).
 BMP is hosting the [2017 NAMM X-JAMM](/link/x-jamm-2017), featuring a slew of great artists performing for 6 hours the Saturday of NAMM in Anaheim.
 Julie works with Mike in all sorts of ways and BMP is a great company worth supporting.
 Check them out.

 ## Interview Transcript